Californians purchased about

 "Figures show a three consecutive-quarter drop in 2006, the first such trend in over 14 years," she said.
 "With the exception of an increase in consumption for January 2007, the February figure appears to continue the downward trend."

 Price decreases throughout most of January likely helped increase sales.
-Average pump prices started the year at $2.65 and dropped to $2.53.
-On average, January prices were about 19 cents above those in the first month of 2006.
+Average pump prices started the year at $2.

 During the three consecutive-quarter drop at the end of last year, monthly fluctuations upward were recorded in September and October.